Nashville-Public-Library/bedework-docs/docs/admin/training.md

 1. Choose orientation date/time
 1. Arrange for meeting room or online space.
 1. Send a Calendar meeting request to all students, with location or login instructions.
-Create New Users in Bedework
 1. Make new user accounts in hawtadmin and Bedework users (see Bedework Manual)
+1. Create New Users in Bedework
 1. Add them to Web services group, to use for practice
-1. Log new user accounts in Bedework Staff Submitters
+1. Log new user accounts in [Bedework Staff Submitters spreadsheet](https://metronashville.sharepoint.com/:x:/r/sites/NPLWebDevelopment/Shared%20Documents/Bedework%20Staff%20Submitters%20Account%20Creation%20_%20Management%20Checklist.xlsx)
 ## Prepare for Quarterly Training
 1. Make example entries for the trainees to add to Bedework using examples in the saved Word Document, Bedework Events Calendar Entry Worksheet
 2. Prepare any handouts or follow-up emails (usernames, passwd)